dtgilles/ssh-terminal/README.md

 		persistent) -- default is /etc/ssh
 * LoginSleep:	if login shell /usr/local/bin/LoginSleep is used for some users this variable sets the global session timeout -- default is 1 hour
+* SleepyTask:	there is one task that I could run for you (after sleepng X seconds) -- regularly:  e.g. >>60  /root/bin/sync_config.sh<< waits 60 seconds and starts a config synchronization script, waits 60 seconds and starts a config synchronization script, waits 60 seconds and starts a config synchronization script, ...

 $UserDir is used to define the users that have to be accessible via ssh and their parameters - each of that in a separate file: